-Gastric bypass surgery has become commonplace.
-Surgeons in the United States performed over 220,000 gastric bypass operations in 2015.
-On balance, this is probably a good thing because, in some cases, gastric bypass surgery is the best solution for patients with hard to control obesity.
+Roux-en-y gastric bypass surgery has become commonplace.
+Surgeons in the United States performed over 252,000 gastric bypass operations in 2019 (less in 2020 with COVID).

 The most common procedure -- the Roux-en-Y Gastric Bypass – is not particularly complex.
 Other procedures for weight loss can also generally be done with relative safety.
-Still, a lot of patients are still dying from gastric bypass surgery - 2 percent – according to the AMA Journal.
-Complications range from infection, gallbladder injury and disease, blindness, blood clots, hernia, ulcers, peritonitis, and bowel obstruction.
-This is just too many people dying and many of these people die from medical malpractice.Gastric Bypass and Malpractice
+Many patients are still dying from gastric bypass surgery - 2 percent – according to the AMA Journal.
+(Of course, none of the cost-benefit calculus is easy.
+There is also a risk for many patients in not having the surgery.)

 Without a doubt, there are risks with any surgery and gastric bypass is major surgery.
 Accordingly, there are many serious injuries and even deaths as a result of gastric bypass surgery that do not involve medical malpractice.
 Most doctors are performing these procedures well and without complications.